punitcse/project_management/README.md

 **Answer** No all good let me.
 Thanks.

+<h2>Did not implement due to time constraints</h2>

-**Punit:** I will add some more improvements in this project if I dont have time constraints which are:
+**Improvements for future version:** I will add some more improvements in this project if I dont have time constraints which are:
 1. Scalability could be an issue if we have large number of comments/activities.
 I will Add pagination for comments and activities.
 2. I have added rspec tests, but I will add more tests to cover all scenarios and some system tests.
 3. Design is very basic that is done in order to just show it in presentable form.
 But could have done better.
 4. Activity can be added for other actions like when it is created etc..
 5. Login and authorisation can be added so we can decide who has access to what.